119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Higher Demand for Scrap Metal in Winter

-Winter creates an increased demand for scrap metal.
+Winter often leads to increased demand for scrap metal.
 The automotive and manufacturing industries require more recycled metal to produce vehicles and machinery.
 The factors influencing this demand include road salt and weather damage, which increase the need for metal parts for repairs and replacements.

 Also Read: How To Get The Most Money From a Broken Car?